Josephine holds the Alfredo Piatti Chair at the Royal Academy of Music in London where she has taught for 2o years.

-Ingrained from an early age of how important good teaching is; both my parents are renowned teachers, my mother Patricia Noall has been one of the main specialist violin and viola teachers at Wells Cathedral School for over 30 years (one of the 4 major specialist music schools in the U.K.), teaching young talented pupils, and my father Mark Knight is established as one of the most prominent Professors of his time, responsible for many internationally recognised artists.
-He is Professor of violin and viola at the Guildhall School of Music, Royal Northern College of Music and was also until recently a visiting Professor at Chethams School of Music.
+Both my parents were dedicated teachers; my mother Patricia Noall was one of the main specialist violin and viola teachers at Wells Cathedral School where she taught for 40 years (one of the 4 major specialist music schools in the U.K.), teaching exceptionally young talented pupils, and my father Mark Knight is established as one of the most prominent Professors of his time, responsible for many internationally recognised artists including Lawrence Power and Philip Dukes.
+Recently retired as Professor of violin and viola at the Guildhall School of Music, (where he taught for over 40 years), he also held positions at the Royal Northern College of Music and was also a visiting Professor at Chethams School of Music.

 Having won a place at the prestigious Juilliard School in New York also studying under Aldo Parisot, I then finished my studies in America coming back home to the U.K. to embark on my career.

-My musical upbringing as a child and my time in America formed my belief that as a teacher I aim to give all my students the technical foundation in order for them to think independently and shine as an individual and musician.
+My musical upbringing and my time in America formed my belief that as a teacher I aim to give all my students technical foundations to enable musical freedom and independence, and ultimately shine as an individual and musician.”